U.S. Route 1 in Georgia: Emanuel County

 US 1 and SR 4 immediately curve to the northwest.
-Just before Harrell Cemetery Road, they curve back to the north-northeast.
+Just before Harrell Cemetery Road, they curve back to the northeast.
 They enter Oak Park.
 They begin a curve back to the northwest.
 Immediately after this curve begins, they cross over Reedy Creek.
-Then, they curve back to the north-northeast and intersect SR 46/SR 86.
+Then, they curve back to the northeast and intersect SR 46/SR 86.
 Here, SR 46 joins the concurrency.
 The three highways curve to the northeast and cross over the Ohoopee River.
 They curve back to the north-northeast and meet a former portion of SR 46.
 Then, they have an interchange with Interstate 16 (I-16; Jim Gillis Historic Savannah Parkway).
 Just past this interchange, SR 46 splits off to the east.
 As of this point, they are known as Bill English Highway.
-Just after beginning a curve to the north-northwest, they leave Oak Park.
-They have an intersection with the western terminus of SR 192 and the southern terminus of New Hope Church Road.
-The concurrency curves back to the north-northeast and crosses over Jacks Creek.
+Just after beginning a curve to the northwest, they leave Oak Park.
+They have an intersection with SR 192 and New Hope Church Road.
+The concurrency curves back to the northeast and crosses over Jacks Creek.
 Just south of Ivy W. Rountree Road, they curve back to the north-northeast.
-Just before curving back to the north-northwest, SR 57 joins the concurrency.
-They curve to the northwest and then intersect the northern terminus of SR 297.
+Just before curving to the northwest, SR 57 joins the concurrency and then intersect SR 297.
 Here, they take on the Larry J. "Butch" Parrish Parkway name.
-They intersect the southern terminus of US 1 Bus./SR 4 Bus., which leads to Swainsboro.
+They intersect US 1 Bus./SR 4 Bus., which leads to Swainsboro.
 They briefly enter the city limits of Swainsboro.
-There, they intersect Empire Expressway and travel on a bridge over some railroad tracks of the Heart of Georgia Railroad.
+There, they intersect Empire Expressway and travel on a bridge over some railroad tracks.
 Just after this, they cross over Crooked Creek.
-They intersect SR 56 and curve to the north-northwest.
+They intersect SR 56 and curve to the northwest.
 After an intersection with US 80/SR 26 on the southwestern edge of the city, US 1, SR 4, and SR 56 travel just to the west of Holloways Pond.
-They curve to the north-northwest, very briefly reentering the city, and then travel just to the west of Emanuel County Airport.
-They curve back to the north-northeast and intersect the northern terminus of Kight Road, a former segment of SR 57.
+They curve to the northwest, very briefly reentering the city, and then travel just to the west of Emanuel County Airport.
+They curve back to the northeast and intersect Kight Road, a former segment of SR 57.
 At this intersection, SR 57 splits off to the northwest.
-They then meet the northern terminus of US 1 Bus./SR 4 Bus.
-The highways curve back to the north-northwest.
-They meet a former portion of US 1 that travels through Dellwood just before intersecting the western terminus of Dellwood Connector, which leads to Dellwood.
+They then meet US 1 Bus./SR 4 Bus.
+The highways curve back to the northwest.
+They meet a former portion of US 1 that travels through Dellwood just before intersecting Dellwood Connector, which leads to Dellwood.
 On the northern side of Dellwood, they meet this former portion of the highway.
-They curve to a nearly due north direction and then back to the north-northeast.
+They curve to a due north direction and then back to the northeast.
 They travel through the unincorporated community of Blundale.
 The highways curve to the northwest and then back to the north-northwest.
 Then, they cross over Rocky Creek to enter Jefferson County.